SLOPE for Sparse Linear Regression:Asymptotics and Optimal Regularization

-and $\mathcal{M}$ is a convex set.
-Moreover, for any $\prox\in \mathcal{M}$, the corresponding distribution of the $\vlambda$-sequence that yields $\prox$ can be represented by: $\lambda \sim |Y|-\prox(|Y|)$, where $Y$ follows the limiting distribution of $\left\{ \vy^{(p)}\right\} _{p\in\mathbb{N}}$. \end{prop} \begin{rem} Proposition \ref{prop:function_space} is the key ingredient in our optimal design.
-It shows that, with different choices of $F_{\lambda}$, we can reach any non-decreasing and odd function that is Lipschitz continuous with constant 1.
-Clearly, the soft-thresholding functions associated with LASSO belongs to $\mathcal{M}$, but the set $\mathcal{M}$ is much richer.
-This is the essence of how SLOPE generalizes LASSO: it allows for more degrees of freedom in the regularization. \end{rem}
+The proof of Proposition \ref{prop:function_space} will be presented in Appendix \ref{subsec:Proof-of-Proposition-functionspace}.
+It is the key ingredient in proving our optimality results.
+It shows that, with different choices of $\mealim_{\Lambda}$, one can reach any non-decreasing and odd function that is Lipschitz continuous with constant 1.
+Clearly, the soft-thresholding functions associated with LASSO belongs to $\mathcal{M}_{\mealim_{Y}}$, but the set $\mathcal{M}_{\mealim_{Y}}$ is much richer.
+This is how SLOPE generalizes LASSO: it allows for more degrees of freedom in the regularization.

-Due to Proposition \ref{prop:function_space}, the optimization problem can be simplified to that of finding the optimal $\prox\in\mathcal{M}$ such that $\sigma$ as obtained from (\ref{eq:sigmatau_1}) and (\ref{eq:sigmatau_2}) is minimized.
-Specifically, we need to find

-The following results reveal a way to obtain $\sigma_{\min}$. \begin{prop} $\sigma_{\min}$ is the minimum solution of equation: